-I studied drawing and painting and then film and animation in college in the 1980s when I was in my 30s.
-That early work is mostly ink, crayon and/or marker on paper.
-After college, I did a lot of graphic design and web design for others, and in 2016 when I was 64 years old I purchased an iPad Pro and started making art for myself again.
+I was making art and doing graphic design in my twenties.
+Then I studied drawing and painting, then film and animation in college in the 1980s when I was in my 30s.
+That early work is mostly works on paper with ink, pencil, marker, or crayon.
+After college I did a lot of graphic design and web design for others.
+Then in 2016 when I was 64 years old I purchased an iPad Pro and started making art for myself again.

-Within a gallery, click on an image to see it larger.
+Within each gallery, click on an image to see it larger.
 Click the x in the upper right corner to close the larger image.

 Use the control icons in the lower left corner to see title/information, play as slide show, or make comments.